BibbitM/AdventOfCode2024/README.md

 Day 08: The map contains **249** unique antinode locations
 Day 08: The map contains **905** unique antinode locations in line
 Day 09: The checksum of the filesystem is **6349606724455**
+Day 09: After moving whole files the checksum of the filesystem is **6376648986651**